What are a landlord’s legal requirements?

 Carrying out gas safety checks every year

 You should give a copy of the certificate to the tenant(s) before the start of the tenancy.
 In addition, make sure you have the gas check updated annually by a professional.
+This way, you’ll be keeping up-to-date with gas safety checks for your property.

 Getting an energy performance certificate

-Having the electrical installations in the property inspected and tested at least every 5 years
+Having the electrical installations in the property inspected

 Having a thorough electrical inspection will keep your mind at ease as well as the tenants.
 From badly fitted wires to old sockets, having a professional electrician to spot any concerns will help eliminate the risk of damage and harm.
+This needs to be done every 5 years.

 Installing smoke and carbon monoxide alarms